-The majority (80 to 90 percent) of epilepsy patients are managed with antiepileptic medications, which are prescribed based on seizure type, side effects, age and health of the patient and ease of compliance.
+Many (60 to 70 percent) of epilepsy patients manage seizures with antiepileptic medications, which are prescribed based on seizure type, side effects, age and health of the patient and ease of compliance.
 Medications are adjusted to maintain the proper dose to control seizures while using the smallest dose necessary to achieve this goal.

 The team at the Comprehensive Epilepsy Program has extensive, up-to-date expertise in all medications used to treat various types of epileptic seizures, including: